jvechinski/jv_json/README.markdown

 JSON References
 ---------------

-JV JSON supports JSON References, as defined by RFC  .
+JV JSON supports JSON References, as defined by [this draft RFC](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-02).
 Currently only intradocument (that is, references to other elements within the same document) are supported.

 Reference elements appear and behave identically as the referred elements.
-The `IsReferenced()` method can be used to determine if an element is a reference.
+The `IsReferenced()` method of the Element class can be used to determine if an element is a reference.

-Example:
+Example JSON File: